RedHolms/LuaJIT-BytecodeDumpFormat/README.md

 `\xHH - HEX value`

 Remark 1
 > Type ULEB128_33 means than usefull data is in 32 top bits, and lowest bit is a mark of something
-> Lowest bit marks in structure as `LOWEST_BIT`
+> Lowest bit marks in structure as `..._LOWEST_BIT`, where ... - name of bytecode part with type ULEB128_33

 ```
 {magic}{header}{proto[]}\x00